datawire/go-mkopensource/README.md

 #### `--output-type=json`

-Program outputs dependency information in markdown format
+Program outputs dependency information in json format

 ## Using as a library